 Are you considering outsourcing to a third-party medical billing service for your practice?
 There are many factors to consider when comparing your options.
 It’s also important to understand the distinction between medical billing and revenue cycle management (RCM).
 A medical billing company will manage the paperwork of filing medical claims for the purposes of medical billing.
 RCM includes a variety of additional services—reporting and analysis of the financial pipeline and patient financial services—all the necessary tasks required to get the bill through, beyond simply filling out and filing the paperwork.

 For example, some RCM companies will proactively phone call patients in order to resolve issues with missing information, such as when the patient moves to a new address and therefore stops receiving medical bills.
-This is a key difference between companies who are able to accelerate payments and those whose clients have a continually growing account receivable balance.
+This is a key difference between companies that are able to accelerate payments and those whose clients have a continually growing account receivable balance.

 When compared to in-house billers, third-party medical billing and RCM companies relieve understaffed practices and even perform their services at an overall lower cost to the practice.
 By having specialists dedicated to the task of RCM services, the efficiency of scale and expertise begin to have a tremendously positive effect when compared to an employee who is distracted by many other front office issues.

 If you’re considering an RCM service for your practice, here are some important criteria to look at before making a selection: